torsday/notebook/GLOSSARY.md

 Software Engineer in Test

+## Sequence Diagram

+An interaction diagram that shows how processes operate with one another and in what order.

 ## Service

 A Service in Domain Driven Design is simply a stateless object that performs an action.